torik42/YaLafi/README.md

 [Remarks on implementation](#remarks-on-implementation)

 This Python package extracts plain text from LaTeX documents.
-Due to the following characteristics, it may be integrated with a proofreading software:
+Due to the following characteristics, the software may be integrated with a proofreading tool:
 - tracking of character positions during text manipulations,
 - simple inclusion of own LaTeX macros and environments with tailored treatment,